 Sometimes the question of “how to make friends in a new city” is secondary to why you moved to a new city in the first place.
 For many of us, we move because of career opportunities.

 Building upon that, depending on your career trajectory and interests, you should attend networking events in your area related to future goals and plans.
 These events can help you pursue your career goals and help you meet like-minded people.

 Through networking, you may learn of other avenues that will help you to continue your path to make friends in a new city.

-Volunteering your time is a great way to get out of the house and give back (thus increasing happiness and life satisfaction) and meet new people in your neighborhood and community.
+Volunteering your time is a great way to get out of the house, give back (thus increasing happiness and life satisfaction), and meet new people in your neighborhood and community.

 You never know how people in your community are connected and how they can help you in your quest to make friends.

-Again, focus on volunteering activities that align with your interests.
-For instance, if you love animals, spend time at a local shelter.
+Focus on volunteering activities that align with your interests.
+For instance, spend time at a local shelter if you love animals.
 This way, when you make new friends, you already have common interests to build off!

 Don’t hang out with people who bring you down, make you feel bad, or have no common interests as you to have something to do.
 While it’s hard to adapt to life-changing events and get settled into a new place and challenging to go it alone, you will only worsen your overall emotional health when you spend time with the wrong people.

 Even if it’s lonely, allow time to yourself, focus on being the lady boss you want to be, and when you make an effort, go where you feel the connections are genuine.
 Everything happens for a reason, and you will figure it all out. 🙂